 When you start to write down your resume, you should focus only on the relevant information.
 If you worked as an intern for an automotive company and now, 30 years later, you apply for a job at an IT&C company, you shouldn’t include that information.
 Recruiters tend to have short concentration.
 They will not consider gigantic resumes that include lots of irrelevant information.

 Your education actually matters if you are a fresh grad or if you've got an Ivy-League education.
-Theoretical knowledge gives you only a small glimpse at what you’ll need to do at brand new job.
+Theoretical knowledge gives you only a small glimpse at what you’ll need to do at a brand new job.

 “In looking for people to hire, you look for three qualities: integrity, intelligence, and energy.” - Warren Buffett